MyamotoMusashi/JS-Applications-Teamwork--Nitara/README.md

 * **If you use Windows**:

-        - _If_ you use Chrome_: The application will be opened in Chrome
+         If you use Chrome: The application will be opened in Chrome
-        - _Else_: Open this link in your browser: http://127.0.0.1:8080/index.html
+         Else: Open this link in your browser: http://127.0.0.1:8080/index.html

 * **Else**: